"My Daddy-o's a dude!" bragged my ten-year-old daughter Mina to one of her friends.

 If Adam was the first dude, does that make Jesus the perfect dude?

-Kris Kristofferson thought so and even wrote a very dude-like song about him called "Jesus Was a Capricorn."
+Country dude Kris Kristofferson thought so and even wrote a very dude-worthy song about him called "Jesus Was a Capricorn."
 Besides, who would argue with Kris, as he's still one of coolest older dudes on the planet.

 And what about Dads?
 Can they be dudes, too?